-Read the details of your lease and figure out the cost of the other options in order to find the best solution.
+Read the details of your lease and figure out the cost of the other options to find the best solution.

 Are leases a good deal?

-If you decide you want to buy the car you are leasing, but don’t have the cash-on-hand, you will need a financing solution.
+Do you want to buy the car you’re leasing, but you don’t have the cash on hand?
+Then you’ll need to finance the purchase.

-Some auto loan lenders, such as Wells Fargo and Bank of America, offer financing for lease buyouts while others like Capital One do not.
-It can be a little tricky finding those that do, as it’s often disclosed in the fine print.
-The lenders below all offer lease purchase financing.
+Some auto loan lenders, like Wells Fargo and Bank of America, offer financing for lease buyouts.
+Others, like Capital One, do not.
+Looking for more options?
+The lenders listed below all offer lease purchase financing.

-It doesn’t hurt to see what you qualify for – the more you know, the easier it will be to qualify for the best deal available.
+It doesn’t hurt to see what you qualify for!
+The more you know, the easier it will be to get a great deal.